rijol95-web3/OmniRoute/README.md

   <tr><td nowrap><b>$ USDC</b></td><td nowrap>Solana</td><td><code>2emNNZzVVWQc3FQ2wk9M6qXUQmW8AKdjjL174fXR28Tu</code></td></tr>
 </table>

-<sub>Dear customer.
-The provider may be able to reach you during today's business hours.
-This is an approximate information given during the speed.
-If 2 providers are unable to reach you today, the transactions will be sent to your card within 3-5 minutes as soon as business hours start tomorrow, and your transactions will be completely completed tomorrow.
-Thank you for using our platform</sub>
+<sub>All errors will be corrected by the end of business hours today.
+However, transactions will obviously not be processed today and will be postponed to tomorrow's business day.
+We apologize for the delays.</sub>

 </details>